Tulcea is a Danube River cruise port and city in Dobrogea Romania (Dobruja region) with population around 75,000.

-Tulcea was established in the 7th century B.C. as "Aegyssus", mentioned in documents of Diodorus of Sicily (third century BC).
-The Romans conquered the city after the fights from 12-15 A.D. and later rebuilt it after their technique, plans and architectural vision.
-Under Byzantine rule starting with 5th century A.D.
+The town was established in the 7th century BC under the name "Aegyssus".
+The Romans conquered it in 15 AD and later rebuilt it.
+The Byzantine rule started in the 5th century AD.
 Tulcea was abandoned by the first half of 7th century due to Barbarian invasions.
-The territory of the former settlement fell under the rule of Bulgarian Empire (681-1000; 1185-14th cent.).
+The territory fell under the rule of Bulgarian Empire (681-1000; 1185-14th century).
 Inhabitation was restored during the 2nd half of 10th century, because the Byzantines erected a fortress on the site after reconquering the area.
-In 1064 the fortress was destroyed by an attack of Uzes, but some inhabitation continued.
+In 1064 the fortress was destroyed by an attack of Uzes.
 Around 1420 the Ottoman rule was imposed, and lasted for the following 4 centuries.

-Along with Northern Dobruja, in 1878 Tulcea was awarded to Romania.
-During World War I, between 1916-1918, it was occupied by the Central Powers.
+Under its current name, the town was first documented in 1506.
+In 1848, Tulcea was a small shipyard town, which in 1860 was awarded city status.
+Along with Northern Dobruja, in 1878 Tulcea was given to Romania.
+During WW1 (1914-1918) it was occupied by the Central Powers.

 The Tulcea cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Tulcea, Romania.

 If you lose the Tulcea location on the map, simply reload the page (also with F5 button).
 This feature is integrated with the CruiseMapper's cruise ship tracker tracking the vessels' current positions at sea and in ports.

 The world leader in polar cruises, PONANT, officially commenced the building of the polar exploration ship Le Commandant Charcot via traditional...November 15, 2018

 - Cruise Industry